-- The Nuffield Council's response to the Department's consultation draws on the conclusions and recommendations of our 2007 report Public health: ethical issues, which considers the ethical and social issues that arise when designing measures to improve public health.1 - Our response focuses particularly on one of the case studies addressed in our report, which discusses a public health approach to obesity, and the general principles that we believe should underpin any public health policy in this area.
-Our response does not address technical aspects of the inquiry, but instead offers general comments on the Government's policy proposals.
+The Council's response draws on the conclusions and recommendations of our report Public health: ethical issues, published in 2007, which considers the ethical and social issues that arise when designing measures to improve public health.
+Our response focuses particularly on one of the case studies addressed in our report, which discusses a public health approach to obesity, and the general principles that we believe should underpin any public health policy.
+Our response does not address practical aspects of the Scottish Government's inquiry, but we have responded below to selected questions.